gwlucastrig/gridfour/docs/wiki/G93-Compression-For-Floating-Point-Data.md

-**Under Construction.
-Corrections and additional text coming soon.**

 # Introduction
 The G93 library implements a data compression technique that reduces many floating-point raster data sets to about 50% of their uncompressed size while preserving the full precision of the original data.
 The technique is relatively simple and requires moderate computational resources.
-Because the G93 data compression technique is _non-lossy_, it is suitable for various applications including data archival, distribution, and real-time processing systems.
+Because the G93 data compression technique is _non-lossy_, it is suitable for applications that require faithful preservation of floating-point data in its original form.
+Potential uses include data archival, distribution, and real-time processing systems.

 This wiki article provides information about the G93 technique.
 It includes performance test data for representative data sets and provides implementation details for the data format